piebro/spotify-statistics/README.md

 ## Some thoughts about the data

+I downloaded my own data several times over the past few months without any issues.
+However, the last time I downloaded it, there was some missing data for the year 2017.
+For this time period, the reason_end data field consistently showed none instead of the actual reason why the song ended.
+If you notice anything unusual in your statistics, it might be because the Spotify data export was inaccurate, and I would recommend re-downloading your data.

-The last time I downloaded the data, I received multiple JSON files, each with a size of 10.5MB, containing my streaming history as one large JSON.
-The JSON consists of one long list of objects, with each object representing a listening log.
-Additionally, there is a PDF file that provides explanations for each data field in multiple languages.
-As of October 2023, the table looks like this:
+The data is divided into multiple JSON files, each approximately 10.5MB in size, containing the streaming history.
+This JSON is comprised of a lengthy list of objects, each representing a listening log.
+Additionally, there's a PDF file that offers explanations for each data field in various languages.
+As of October 2023, the table is structured as follows:

 | Technical Field                      | Contains                                                                                                                                                      |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|